 Graham Garzon is a senior from Davis, California studying Economics and Mathematics.
 A strong passion to learn more about the diverse facets of business provoked his co-founding of the Occidental Consulting Group after his sophomore year at Oxy.
 On campus he is also a Recruitment Chair for the Sigma Alpha Epsilon Fraternity and a Director on the Charles R. Blyth Fund, a premier student-run investment portfolio as part of Occidental College's endowment.
 This past summer, he worked as a Summer Research Analyst at Third Bridge, an expert network research firm in New York City.
 Upon graduation, Graham has accepted a position at Financial Technology Partners, a boutique investment bank in San Francisco which focuses exclusively on the FinTech sector.

-Katelyn Fink is a sophomore from Mercer Island, Washington studying Economics.
-She joined the Occidental Consulting Group in her first semester at Oxy to learn valuable business skills and to engage with the local community.
-Outside of OCG, Katelyn is a board member on the Impact Fund, the Social Media Director and Senior Editor for Her Campus Occidental, and a student representative on the Campus Committee on Sexual Responsibility & Misconduct.
-Upon graduation, Katelyn hopes to gain more experience in the business world, perhaps by continuing with consulting or by exploring careers in marketing.
+Katelyn Fink is a junior from Mercer Island, Washington studying Economics, with minors in Sociology and Religious Studies.
+She joined the Occidental Consulting Group in her first semester at Oxy to learn valuable business skills and to productively engage with the local community.
+Outside of OCG, Katelyn is a board director of the Impact Fund and a student representative on the Campus Committee on Sexual Responsibility & Misconduct.
+Katelyn spent the fall semester of this year on exchange at the University of Melbourne in Australia, and she looks forward to working at Russell Investments this summer as a Global Diversity and Inclusion Intern.
+Upon graduation, Katelyn plans to pursue a career in consulting or business analysis.

 Juliah Lee is a sophomore from Orange County studying Diplomacy and World Affairs and Cognitive Science, with a minor in Politics.
 Juliah first got involved with OCG as an outlet for her to intertwine her passion of giving back to the community and love of learning across all academic fields.
 At Occidental, Juliah is the founder and president of No Lost Generation Oxy, as well as co-president of Impact Fund and the Deans' Advisory Council.
 Outside of Oxy, Juliah has been a private tutor for 5 years, and is currently a Foreign Service intern for the U.S. Department of State.
 After graduation, Juliah hopes to pursue career in foreign service and diplomacy, specializing in the Middle East.